 Saturday, February 2, 2019

-Harold Lee Washington served in the Illinois Legislature as a Representative, 1965-1977; as a Senator, 1977-1981 and served in U.S. Congress, 1981-1983.
-Elected Chicago’s first Black mayor in 1983; re-elected in 1987 but died while in office on November 25, 1987.
+Harold Lee Washington Chicago's first Black mayor in 1983, passing while in office on November 25, 1987.

 In 1942 he went into the military to serve during World War II.
-He served in the 1887th Engineer Aviation Battalion, rising to rank of first sergeant.
+He served in the 1887th Engineer Aviation Battalion, rising to the rank of first sergeant.
 The 1887th received the Meritorious Service Unit Award for building a bomber landing strip on the Pacific Island of Angaur in only 20 days.
 Washington received the American Campaign Medal, among other honors.
 He was honorably discharged in 1946.

 Washington was the assistant city prosecutor of Chicago from 1954 to 1958, then served as an arbitrator for the Illinois Industrial Commission from 1960 to 1964.